-Open Space Plot Status of voluntary negotiations Ulverston Canal Co Ltd 1, 2, 6, 21, 32 Temporary Licence still subject to negotiation.
-Deed of Easement in agreed form since March 2023 and now executed by both parties.
-Westmorland & Furness Council (formerly South Lakeland District Council) 33, 34, 35, 36, 37, 40, 41, 42, 43 and 44 Temporary Licence issued and still subject to negotiation.
-Deed of Variation to Deeds of Easement completed on 8 December 2022
+Ulverston Canal Co Ltd 1, 2, 6, 21, 32 Temporary licence still subject to negotiation.
+Deed of Easement completed.
+Variation required to the Deed of Easement to include Plot 13.
+Westmorland & Furness Council (formerly South Lakeland District Council) 33, 34, 35, 36, 37, 40, 41, 42, 43 and 44 Temporary licence still subject to negotiation.
+Deed of Variation to Deeds of Easement completed on 8 December 2022.

-- In respect of land over which rights are sought to be acquired, there is a separate test which must be considered.
+- 10.15 In respect of land over which rights are sought to be acquired, there is a separate test which must be considered.
 This test considers if the land, when burdened with the right, will be no less advantageous to those persons in whom it is vested and other persons, if any, entitled to rights of common or other rights, and to the public, than it was before (the "Rights Test").
-If the Rights Test is satisfied, the Secretary of State for Levelling Up, Communities and Housing may issue a certificate to that effect. - 10.13 Plots 1, 2, 6, 21, 32, 33, 34, 35, 36, 37, 40, 41, 42, 43 and 44 comprise informal public open space (the "Informal Open Space").
+If the Rights Test is satisfied, the Secretary of State for Levelling Up, Communities and Housing may issue a certificate to that effect. - 10.16 Plots 1, 2, 6, 21, 32, 33, 34, 35, 36, 37, 40, 41, 42, 43 and 44 comprise informal public open space (the "Informal Open Space").
 This area totals 13,411 square metres.
-These parcels of land are described in Appendix 1 to the Public Open Space Statement. - 10.14 The Informal Open Space will be subject to various rights to enable the construction and operation of the Project. - 10.15 The use of the Informal Open Space, when burdened with the rights pursuant to the Order, will be no less advantageous to those persons in whom it is vested and other persons, if any, entitled to rights of common or other rights, and to the public, than it was before.
+These parcels of land are described in Appendix 1 to the Public Open Space Statement (CD D.5). - 10.17 The Informal Open Space will be subject to various rights to enable the construction and operation of the Project. - 10.18 The use of the Informal Open Space, when burdened with the rights pursuant to the Order, will be no less advantageous to those persons in whom it is vested and other persons, if any, entitled to rights of common or other rights, and to the public, than it was before.
 This is because, following construction of the Project, the permanent infrastructure will be situated below ground and public access will remain available over the entirety of the Informal Open Space.
-Any disturbance caused by the exercise of the rights will be temporary. - 10.16 Cadent has requested that the Secretary of State for Levelling Up, Communities and Housing certify under paragraph 6(1)(a) of Schedule 3 to the 1981 Act that the Informal Open Space, when burdened with the relevant rights for each parcel of land, will be no less advantageous to those persons in whom it is vested and other persons, if any, entitled to rights of common or other rights, and to the public, than it was before.

-3 by virtue of Paragraph 6 of Schedule 3 to the 1981 Act.
+Any disturbance caused by the exercise of the rights will be temporary. - 10.19 Cadent has requested that the Secretary of State for Levelling Up, Communities and Housing ("DLUCH") certify under paragraph 6(1)(a) of Schedule 3 to the 1981 Act that the Informal Open Space, when burdened with the relevant rights for each parcel of land, will be no less advantageous to those persons in whom it is vested and other persons, if any, entitled to rights of common or other rights, and to the public, than it was before. - DLUCH directed Cadent to issue notice of its intention to issue the certificate pursuant to paragraph 6(1)(a) of Schedule 3 to the 1981 Act.
+Cadent issued the relevant notices in the prescribed form and in accordance with the 1981 Act.
+Cadent first issued the relevant notices on 16 November 2023 (CD D.15) and allowed an objection period, which expired on 8 December 2023.
+Cadent received confirmation from DLUCH that it had not received any objections in this respect.
+On 15 December 2023, DLUCH issued a certificate under paragraph 6(1)(a) of Schedule 3 to the 1981 Act in respect of the Informal Open Space (CD D.20).